Acts 23

 Notice the gesture: the chief captain "took him by the hand."
 It is a small detail, but it shows respect.
 The chief captain does not interrogate the boy harshly.
 He takes him aside privately and asks him directly.
 The boy is treated as a credible witness.
 And his information is immediately acted upon.
 Rome's bureaucracy, for all its corruption and cruelty, has a certain procedural integrity.
 A witness is heard.
 A threat is assessed.
 The prisoner is protected.

-Acts 23:23-30The Night March to Caesarea
+Acts 23:27-30The Night March to Caesarea

-23And he called unto him two centurions, saying, Make ready two hundred soldiers to go to Caesarea, and horsemen threescore and ten, and spearmen two hundred, at the third hour of the night; 24And provide them beasts, that they may set Paul on, and bring him safely unto Felix the governor.
-25And he wrote a letter after this manner: 26Claudius Lysias unto the most excellent governor Felix sendeth greeting.
 27This man was taken of the Jews, and should have been killed of them: then came I with an army, and rescued him, having understood that he was a Roman.
 28And when I would have known the cause wherefore they accused him, I brought him forth into their council: 29Whom I perceived to be accused of questions of their law, but to have nothing laid to his charge worthy of death or of bonds.
-30And when it was told me how that the Jews laid wait for the man, I sent immediately unto thee, and gave commandment to his accusers also to say before thee what they have against him.
+30And when it was told me how that the Jews laid wait for the man, I sent straightway to thee, and gave commandment to his accusers also to say before thee what they had against him.
 Farewell.

 Acts 23:31-35Arrived at the Governor's Palace

 31Then the soldiers, as it was commanded them, took Paul, and brought him by night to Antipatris.
-32On the morrow they left the horsemen to go with him, and returned to the castle: 33Who, when they came to Caesarea, and delivered the epistle to the governor, presented also Paul before him.
+32On the morrow they left the horsemen to go with him, and returned to the castle: 33Who, when they came to Caesarea, and delivered the epistle to the governor, presented Paul also before him.
 34And when the governor had read the letter, he asked of what province he was.
-And when he understood that he was of Cilicia; 35I will hear thee, said he, when thine accusers also shall come.
-And he commanded him to be kept in Herod's judgment hall.
+And when he understood that he was of Cilicia; 35I will hear thee, said he, when thine accusers are also come.
+And he commanded him to be kept in Herod’s judgment hall.

 The soldiers deliver Paul safely to Caesarea.
-The foot soldiers return to Jerusalem after reaching Antipatris, some thirty miles south4.
+The foot soldiers return to Jerusalem after reaching Antipatris, some thirty miles south.
 The cavalry continues to Caesarea to deliver Paul to the governor.
 This is the machinery of Roman law functioning as designed.
 A citizen is arrested, the facts are reported to the proper authority, the prisoner is transferred, and the governor takes jurisdiction.
 There is nothing miraculous in these verses.
 But there is something providential: every step that was meant to end in Paul's death has been redirected toward his transfer to the seat of Roman authority.

 Felix asks Paul's province of origin.
 Learning he is from Cilicia, the governor agrees to hear him - but not without his accusers present.
 This is proper procedure.
 Paul is not tried, not condemned, not even formally charged yet.
 He is held pending the arrival of the Jewish authorities who will press charges.
 What Felix does not know is that he is holding the apostle to the Gentiles, the author of letters that will echo through centuries.
 He is holding him simply as a prisoner whose province gives Rome jurisdiction.